Books

 Most readers are familiar with Ann Patchett.
 She’s the New York Times bestselling author of many novels, including Tom Lake and The Dutch House.
 There’s a reason behind the popularity of her novels.
 She has a commanding way of diving into humanity and all its different layers.

-While I read Whister, I kept thinking these characters absolutely felt like real people.
+While I read Whistler, I kept thinking these characters absolutely felt like real people.
 It was as if I were in the room with them, witnessing their interactions.
 They are so richly drawn, and they felt relatable and real.

 But something else was also so appealing.
 There’s a wonderful layer of kindness throughout this story.
 That’s not to say characters don’t make mistakes or selfish choices, but I was so struck by how lovely the relationships are, and that sweetness added another layer of connectivity while reading it.